NYUeServ/IDM-IAM-Shibb-Metadata/idpmetadata.md

  10.129.35.116 shibboleth.nyu.edu
 ```

-- Open Incognito/Private/InPrivate window and login to your application
+- Open an Incognito/Private/InPrivate browser window and login to your application
-- Test functionality of the application
+- Test the functionality of the application
-- Report issues in the Testing Issues sheet
+- Report any issues in the Testing Issues sheet

 !> **You have to revert all changes to your original `hosts` file after you finish the testing!**